 17 Walmart Grocery Shopping Tips You Should Know

 Walmart’s core strategy is to provide customers with an everyday low price on a broad assortment of items.
-It’s a one-stop shop from groceries to appliances where customers can expect low prices on all items.
-Having said that, there are some tips you can still follow to increase your savings at Walmart.
+It’s a one-stop-shop from groceries to appliances where customers can expect low prices on all items.
+However, there are some tips you can still follow to increase your savings at Walmart.

-In this article, I’ll share 17 great tips to save money and time when grocery shopping at Walmart.
-Let’s delve right into it!
+In this article, we’ll share 17 great tips to save money and time when grocery shopping at Walmart.

 1. Shop by Unit Price

 Shopping by unit price is one of the most important grocery shopping tips.
 It shows you the price of the product by the unit of measure (by the ounce, pound, count, etc.)

 It makes product comparisons easier between different brands or even multiple-size products of the same brand.

 Overall, it shows you the value you’re getting for your money.
 Walmart displays the unit price of products on price tags.

 Look at the butter example in the above picture.
 There are three leading brands’ products price matching each other at $3.48.
 The products are 1lb, so the unit price is $3.48 per pound.

 At the bottom shelf, you can see the store brand butter sold for $5.12.
 At first glance, you may think the store brand product is more expensive because there’s no significant difference in the packaging sizes.